OpenCollarTeam/opencollarteam.github.io/docs/OpenCollar-Cuffs.md

 ---
 The OpenCollar Cuffs are available inworld at the OpenCollar Theater.

-OC Cuffs 8.0 Beta
+OpenCollar Addon Cuffs Version 1.0.0
-OpenCollar Cuff Attachment Builder's Guide and Configuration
+OpenCollar Cuff Addon Builder's Guide and Configuration

 --Highlights--